 When you use an aquarium vacuum cleaner, it removes waste from the substrate layer by sucking it up.
 Products like aquarium magnet cleaners remove algae and hard water from your aquarium glass, a vacuum cleaner is utilized to remove fish waste and uneaten food that has been trapped beneath the substrates’ surface.
-This prevents trash or uneaten food from decaying inside the tank and releasing potentially toxic chemicals that might make your fish sick.
-Using them both result in a super clean tank.
+This prevents trash or uneaten food from decaying inside the tank and releases potentially toxic chemicals that might make your fish sick.
+Using them both results in a super clean tank.

 - Best Electric: Fluval Pro Vac 1

 - Best Manual Siphon: Aqueon Siphon Vacuum Aquarium Gravel Cleaner